|Units by Discipline|

 Are you an international student?
 Please view the international admissions requirements

 The student must present an accredited Bachelor of Arts and Bachelor or Master of Divinity degree or educationally equivalent M.A.
 Specifically, they must have maintained at least a 3.25 average in their Divinity program and have completed at least nine semester hours of Greek beyond beginning Greek and nine semester hours of Hebrew.
 Applicants deficient in the biblical languages may take the prerequisite units at Talbot while taking other Th.M. courses, but such deficiencies must be made up before more than 16 units in other subjects may be taken.
 Divinity degrees presented from non-accredited seminaries and theological schools are individually evaluated.
 Deficiencies discerned in such cases may be made up by coursework at Talbot or other specified accredited institutions.
-Students must also have the personal qualifications necessary for a minister of Christ, including promise of future usefulness.
+Students must also show aptitude for advanced theological study and have the personal qualifications necessary for a minister of Christ, including promise of future usefulness.
 They must be spiritually qualified by providing evidence of a born-again experience and a consistent Christian manner of life.

 Degrees are awarded to qualified candidates at the university’s winter and spring commencements.
 Students are required to be present for graduation unless advance permission to graduate in absentia has been secured.
 To qualify for graduation, candidates must have completed all required coursework (26 units) with a minimum grade point average (GPA) of 3.25 and satisfactorily passed their comprehensive examinations.
 No grade less than a C (2.0) will be credited toward the Th.M. degree units.
 Students who repeat courses for the purpose of raising their GPA must adhere to the University’s general policy for grades, as spelled out in the graduate program catalog.
 Candidates for the Th.M. degree should also manifest promise of usefulness in Christian ministry, exhibit exemplary and consistent Christian character and evidence sound theological beliefs in accordance with the university’s doctrinal statement.
 Additional requirements are as follows: